 Our State Motto is “Live Free or Die”.
 It’s not just a motto, but a way of life; a mindset.
 It’s no surprise that we are one of the freest States in the Union ranking high on personal and economic freedom.
 I will work to keep it that way.
 We should all celebrate the notion of being free to follow our dreams, to pursue happiness and to live our lives as we deem fitting.
 We believe that adults can manage their lives without the State telling them what is best for them at every turn.
 This doesn’t mean that anyone can do anything they please.
-Granite Staters are an independent and thoughtful lot.
 We understand that actions have consequences, and that we should do no harm to others as we pursue our own paths in life.
 We also want to insure that the rights of people are not infringed or removed.
 We should continue to help each other in our communities, to foster harmonious and cooperative environments and to support local enterprise and free expression of ideas.
+Granite Staters are an independent and thoughtful lot.
 We should encourage creativity, competition and free markets.
 We should celebrate our successes and learn from our failures.
 That is the New Hampshire way.

 Supports Veterans and Those Who Serve Our Communities

-The people who have served our country in the past, those who currently serve our country and those who work tirelessly in our communities to protect our lives and our property are special people who deserve our thanks and praise.
+The people who have served our country in the past, those who currently serve our country, and those who work tirelessly in our communities to protect our lives and our property are special people who deserve our thanks and praise.
 They are our friends and neighbors, and the backbone of every community in the Granite State.
 These are our local heroes that help to make New Hampshire stay the number one safest place to live in our country.
 We should give them our support and our help when they need it as well.
 I support our police and first responders that keep our communities safe.

 Pro Business and Local Community

-When business is allowed to flourish, and an economy grows you have a healthy economic environment for business owners, workers and consumers.
+When business is allowed to flourish, and as a result the economy grows, you have a healthy economic environment for business owners, workers and consumers.
 Free markets and competition make for growth, innovation, and more jobs.
-New Hampshire is blessed to have one of the best economies in the country with low unemployment.
+Prior to COVID-19 affecting our State, New Hampshire had a vibrant and growing economy with low unemployment.
 Because of that strong economic environment, we are now in a better position than most states to recover from the economic setbacks resulting from COVID-19.
-I will fight any legislation that would seek to repress and hamper that growth.
+I will fight any legislation that would seek to suppress and hamper that growth and recovery.
 We should keep business taxes low so that more businesses make New Hampshire their home base.
 We must address the high costs of utilities in New Hampshire as those high costs hurt businesses, non-profit institutions, families and individuals.
 Additionally, our small local community businesses are of great importance and should be nurtured and encouraged.
-We do not need to tie them down with taxes, fees, and other onerous requirements.
+We do not need to tie them down with higher taxes, fees, and other onerous requirements.

 Pro Parental Rights